-Figure 4a, 4b, 4c: Modelled daily estimate of percentage of the population testing positive for the COVID-19 across the UK In the week ending 20 November 2021, the trend in the percentage of people testing positive for coronavirus (COVID-19) was uncertain in England and Wales.
-In Northern Ireland and Scotland, the percentage of people testing positive increased in the week ending 20 November 2021.
-Variant Analysis The Alpha variant (B.1.1.7) of COVID-19, identified in the UK in mid-November 2020, has changes in one of the three genes that COVID-19 swab tests detect, known as the S-gene.
+The Alpha variant (B.1.1.7) of COVID-19, identified in the UK in mid-November 2020, has changes in one of the three genes that COVID-19 swab tests detect, known as the S-gene.
 This means in cases compatible with the Alpha variant, the S-gene is not detected by the current test and has the pattern ORF1ab+N (S gene negative) in the main variant analysis.
 Other variants - including both Delta (B.1.617.2) and Beta (B.1.351) - are positive on all three genes, with the pattern ORF1ab+S+N. Almost all ORF1ab+S+N cases in the UK will now be the Delta variant, so this group is labelled "Compatible with the Delta variant".

 More information on individual variants and where they were first detected is available on the government variant dashboard.

 Infections compatible with the Delta variant have been the most common since the end of May 2021 in England, and since the end of July 2021 in all four UK countries.
-The most recent results show over 99% of all coronavirus (COVID-19) infections, where a genetic sequence could be obtained, were genetically compatible with the Delta variant or its descendants.
+The most recent results show over 99% of all coronavirus (COVID-19) infections, where a genetic sequence could be obtained, were the Delta variant or a genetic descendant/sub-lineage of the Delta variant.
+These all have the same gene positivity pattern.
 Due to this high proportion with the same gene positivity pattern, a breakdown of infections by variant based on gene positivity patterns has not been included.
 The main variant analysis was last published on the 23 July 2021, where more details can be found.
 Infections by variant will continue to be monitored and the charts and analysis will be introduced when considered helpful.

 ONS has published a blog where more can be read about COVID-19 variants.

-Number of new COVID-19 infections The incidence rate is a measure of new polymerase chain reaction (PCR)-positive cases in a given time period.
-In the week ending 6th November 2021, the number of new PCR-positive COVID-19 cases decreased in England, increased in Scotland, and the trend was uncertain in Northern Ireland.
-In Wales, the number of new PCR-positive COVID-19 cases decreased in the two weeks up to 6th November 2021, but the trend was uncertain in the most recent week.
+Number of new COVID-19 infections

+The incidence rate is a measure of new polymerase chain reaction (PCR)-positive cases in a given time period.

+In the week ending 23rd October 2021, the number of new PCR-positive COVID-19 cases continued to increase in Northern Ireland, but the trends were uncertain in England, Wales and Scotland.

 Credible intervals are very wide because of relatively small sample sizes, and care should be taken in interpreting results.

 The reference date used for the official estimates of incidence of PCR-positive cases is 14 days prior to the positivity reference day, meaning that there is a two-week lag between the incidence estimate and the positivity estimate.
 This is necessary as estimates later than this date are more likely to change as additional data is received.